SergeyTsalkov/brooce/CONFIG.md

 }
 ```

+### `basepath`
+If you're running brooce's web server behind a proxy and exposing it as a folder (e.g. yourdomain.com/brooce/), you can set this to the directory path (e.g. `/brooce`).

 ### `path`
 Add a given string to the brooce worker's PATH for running commands.
-For example, if you specify `"/home/mydir/bin"`, then now you can run a job as `mytask` instead of `/home/mydir/bin/mytask`.
+For example, if you specify `/home/mydir/bin`, then now you can run a job as `mytask` instead of `/home/mydir/bin/mytask`.